bb107/MemoryModulePP/README.md

 **MemoryModulePP is developed based on [MemoryModule][ref1].**

-**This repository is under development.**

 > In order to support 32-bit dll exception handling, the dll should enable the /SAFESEH linker option,
 > otherwise the exception handler cannot pass the RtlIsValidHandler () check when an exception occurs

-## New Features
-  - Support Win8

 ## Features
-  - Compatible with Win32 API (GetModuleHandleA/W/Ex GetModuleFileNameA/W/Ex GetProcAddress and any Resource API)
+  - Compatible with Win32 API (GetModuleHandle, GetModuleFileName, GetProcAddress and any Resource API)
   - Support for C++ exceptions and SEH
-  - Compatible with Win7 and Win10
   - Optimized MEMORYMODULE structure
   - Use reference counting, repeated loading of the same module will update the reference counting, please refer to NtLoadDllMemoryExW
   - The above features can be turned off through the dwFlags parameter of NtLoadDllMemoryExW
   - Support for TLS(Thread Local Storage)
   - DllMain can receive four types of notifications
-  - Support Win10 forward export
+  - Support forward export

 ## Tech